23zoooom/Real-Time-Road-Object-Detection-and-Collision-Risk-Analysis-System/README.md

 # Real-Time-Road-Object-Detection-and-Collision-Risk-Analysis-System
 A real-time collision risk analysis system for front-camera driving video that converts frame-level road object perception into interpretable warning levels, combining object detection, multi-object tracking, region-of-interest (ROI) filtering, and a bounding-box height-based time-to-collision (TTC) proxy.

+This achieves an average core processing speed of approximately 52 frames per second (FPS) on Apple Silicon M4 Pro chip with 24GB Ram.

 # Notice
 The dataset cannot be provided due to license plate blurring issues.